dataiku/dss-plugin-googledrive/README.md

 ![](img/dss-dataset.png)

 - Click Googledrive Filesystem
-- Pick the right preset, and In *ID of root directory*, paste the previously copied directory ID
+- Pick the right preset, and in *ID of root directory*, paste the previously copied directory ID

 ![](img/dss-setup-dataset.png)